-Cobb, a Democrat, was the representative for Indiana's 2nd congressional district from 1885 to 1887.
+Cobb was the representative for Indiana’s 2nd congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Oct 1877 to Mar 1887, Cobb missed 361 of 1,805 roll call votes, which is 20.0%.
 This is better than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Dec 1880-Mar 1881||119||20||16.8%||26th|

 |Dec 1881-Mar 1882||75||8||10.7%||10th|

 |Dec 1883-Feb 1884||34||1||2.9%||7th|